SoftwareAG/cumulocity-sample-react-library/README.md

  18. In order to publish the package to npm, we need to setup package.json.
 In package.json, "main": will contain entry point which in our case will be "lib/index.js".

-### Steps install the react widget library in a react app
+### Steps to install the react widget library in a react app

 - If you have published the react widget library on npm, then you can run the below command to install it in your react app.
 	```